 On my recent visit to Los Angeles, my goal was to visit museums I’d never seen.
 But I wasn’t looking for standard or stuffy museums.
 I wanted to experience something “different”, light-hearted and fun in a “museum”, so my definition of the word broadened a bit.

-Here’s 5 awesomely weird museums in Los Angeles that you’ll absolutely love!
+5 weird museums in Los Angeles that you’ll absolutely love!

-Also, four out of five of them are free!
+( And four out of five of these museums are FREE ! )

 Okay, so I said I wanted to visit places I’ve never seen before and I keep visiting the Museum of Jurassic Technology over and over and over again, even though its exhibition never changes.
 That’s how good it is!